Ministry Description – Parish Lay Reader

 The ministry of the Parish Lay Reader is to lead worship and preach.
 As a preacher, the ministries of teaching and leadership are part of the ministry of a Parish Lay Reader.

 The Parish Lay Reader is expected to have a grasp of the spiritual issues in the parish and work towards affirming the strengths and strengthening where weak.
 To this end the Lay Reader needs to attend worship and parish activities on a regular basis, and develop friendships with parishioners.
+He or she ought also to participate in parish studies.

 The Parish Lay Reader is expected to develop his/her habits of prayer, Bible reading and study.